-Proposals for new degree programs and for major modifications in existing degree programs are initiated by the graduate department/program in accordance with the rules of the program.
-For new degree programs, in accordance with CCHE guidelines, a concept paper is routed through the department chair/program director, Dean of the Graduate School, Vice Chancellor for Academic Affairs, Chancellor, System Administration, the Board of Regents, and CCHE.
-The fully developed proposal follows the same routing.
-Final approval for new degree programs or major modifications rests with CCHE.
+Proposals for new degree programs and for major modifications of existing degree programs are initiated by the graduate department/program in accordance with the rules of the program.
+For new degree programs, in accordance with CDHE guidelines, proposals are routed through the department chair/program director, Dean of the

+Graduate School, Provost, Chancellor, System Administration, the Board of Regents, and the CDHE.
+Final approval for new degree programs or major modifications rests with the CDHE.
 Major modifications of degree programs follow the same routing.